 - 1 egg

-Only takes 3 apples or 2 really big ones to get 2 cups of chopped apple.
+Only takes 2 or 3 apples to get 2 cups of chopped apple.
 Put the 2 cups of apple in a small sauce pot with 2 tablespoons of water.
-Cook for 5 minutes-with lid on-checking to make sure it doesn’t scorch.
-Between the water and the juice from the apples I’ve never had it scorch-but just in case peek in on the apples.
+Cook for 5 minutes–checking to make sure it doesn’t scorch.

-Pour cooked apples with the water into an unbaked pie shell.
+Pour cooked apples into an unbaked pie shell.